Images

 Summary

-As long as you don't mind the fact that there's just a single body shape available and you get offered the right deal, this improved Proace Electric certainly makes a strong case for itself in comparison to other similarly-engineered versions of this same Stellantis Group design from Fiat, Vauxhall, Peugeot and Citroen.
+As long as you don't mind the fact that there's just a single roof height available and you get offered the right deal, this improved Proace Electric certainly makes a strong case for itself in comparison to other similarly-engineered versions of this same Stellantis Group design from Fiat, Vauxhall, Peugeot and Citroen.
 Mainly because of Toyota's laudable insistence in carrying forward its potential 10 year warranty, even with a product it hasn't engineered.

 The problem for the Japanese maker though - and for its Stellantis Group partners - is that the electric part of the mid-sized van segment is rapidly moving on, as evidenced by more sophisticated products like the Ford E-Transit Custom.
 The Proace Electric is a lot more affordable than one of those though, so it could still be a decent fit for your business and needs to be prominent on your shopping list if you're looking for a full-battery LCV in this sector.